larrytheliquid/generic-reuse/ArtifactOverview.md

 file, (for example, to manually insert a syntax or type error), press `q` to quit navi mode.
 After editing, press `M-s` to re-check the file, and then `r` to ensure there are no errors, or to jump to the first error location if there is one.
+For example, you can try checking the file `code/Everything.ced`, which imports all parts of our development.

 This is all that is required to have Cedille type check files contained in our artifact.
 If you feel more adventurous, feel free to